The SeTT ontology

 IRI: http://purl.org/net/sett/vocab#ThematicComponent

-A Thematic Component is a type of Component used to form a Thematic trajectory.
+A Thematic Component is a type of Component used to build a Thematic Trajectory.

 has super-classes